moliver28/research-handbook/content/handbook/marketing/sales-development/sales-development-tools.md

 ---
 title: "Sales Development Tools and Manager Resources"
+description: "Guide to the many tools and best practices that the Sales Development Organization Utilizes"
 ---
-# Sales Development Tools

-This page is to act as your guide to the many tools and best practices that the Sales Development Organization uitlizes.

 ## Salesforce